BeyondQuality/beyondquality/research/public_speaking.md

 @ethfeat: People have many reasons for stepping on stage.
 For me, it has always been about sharing what I know and teaching others—there’s a special joy in passing on knowledge.
 On top of that, I’ve always loved being on stage, so speaking is both fun and personally rewarding.

+@KariKakkonen: It is sharing for the common good; why keep your ideas to your own?

 ### 10. Authentic expression / theatre roots

 Rahul Verma (via @maryiat): I grew up on stage as a theatre actor.
 Conferences became the closest thing to theatre while staying a testing professional.